Richard Wilberforce, Baron Wilberforce: Wartime service

-Fearing that war was inevitable, Wilberforce joined the Army reserves after Munich in 1938.
-At the outbreak of the Second World War in 1939 Wilberforce volunteered for service in the British Army, though he was advised against it, and was commissioned into the Royal Artillery.
+Fearing that war was inevitable, Wilberforce joined the Army reserves after the Munich Agreement in 1938.
+At the outbreak of the Second World War in 1939, Wilberforce volunteered for service in the British Army, though he was advised against it, and was commissioned into the Royal Artillery.
 In 1940 he was aide-de-camp to Major-General Bernard Paget, who led the British expeditionary force during the Norwegian Campaign.

-After Norway, Wilberforce held various staff appointments, before being posted to the War Office where, as a lieutenant colonel, he was put in charge of Army entertainments.
+After Norway, Wilberforce held various staff appointments before being posted to the War Office where, as a lieutenant colonel, he was put in charge of Army entertainments.
 In 1944 he was attached to the Supreme Headquarters Allied Expeditionary Force.
-In 1945, he drafted the German Instrument of Surrender which Field Marshal Wilhelm Keitel and others signed in Berlin on 8 May.
+In 1945 he drafted the German Instrument of Surrender which Field Marshal Wilhelm Keitel and others signed in Berlin on 8 May.

-After the German surrender Wilberforce, by then a brigadier, headed the British legal section of the Allied Control Council.
+After the German surrender, Wilberforce, by then a brigadier, headed the British legal section of the Allied Control Council.
 In 1946–7 he returned to London to serve as Under-Secretary at the Control Office for Germany and Austria.
 For his wartime service, Wilberforce was appointed an OBE and received the American Bronze Star.
 He retained the rank of honorary brigadier.

-While in Berlin, Wilberforce met Yvette Marie Lenoan, a captain in the French Army and the daughter of Roger Lenoan, a judge of the Cour de Cassation posted to Berlin: they married in 1947.
+While in Berlin, Wilberforce met Yvette Marie Lenoan, a captain in the French Army and the daughter of Roger Lenoan, a judge of the Cour de Cassation posted to Berlin.
+They married in 1947.

-Return to the bar
+Return to the Bar

-Wilberforce returned to the bar in 1947 when the Control Office for Germany and Austria was abolished.
-His old set of chambers had disappeared, forcing him to find new accommodation.
-His practice was at first very small, and he considered leaving the bar.
+Wilberforce returned to the Bar in 1947 when the Control Office for Germany and Austria was abolished.
+His old chambers had disappeared, forcing him to find new accommodation.
+His practice was at first very small, and he considered leaving the Bar.
 He acted for Prince Ernest Augustus of Hanover to be recognized as a British subject under the Sophia Naturalization Act 1705.
 He became a member of the Bar Council in 1951 and was appointed a Queen's Counsel in 1954.

 He participated in several Foreign Office cases, including Corfu Channel case and the Norwegian Fisheries case in the International Court of Justice.
 He was also appointed as the British legal member of the International Civil Aviation Organization.
 He was appointed a Companion of the Order of St Michael and St George for services in relation to the Warsaw Convention in 1956.

 In the 1950 election, he stood for Kingston upon Hull Central as the Conservative candidate, in the city formerly represented by his ancestor William Wilberforce, but lost to the incumbent Labour MP Mark Hewitson.